Bali Diving Course: Learn to Dive in the Beautiful Waters of Bali, Indonesia

 Emergency First Response

-This Bali diving course teaches participants how to respond effectively to emergency situations, both in and out of the water.
-The course covers a range of topics related to first aid and CPR, and is designed for both divers and non-divers.
+This course teaches participants how to respond effectively to emergencies, whether in or out of the water.
+The course covers a range of topics related to first aid and CPR and is designed for both divers and non-divers.

-1. Primary Care (CPR): Participants learn how to perform CPR on adults, children, and infants, as well as how to use barrier devices to minimize the risk of disease transmission.
+1. Primary Care (CPR): Participants learn how to perform CPR and first aid on adults, children, and infants, as well as how to recognize and respond to pediatric emergencies, also use barrier devices to minimize the risk of disease transmission.

 2. Secondary Care (First Aid): The course covers a wide range of first aid techniques, including wound care, management of fractures and dislocations, and the management of shock, choking, and other medical emergencies.

-4. Automated External Defibrillation (AED): Participants receive training on the use of automated external defibrillators, including how to properly assess a patient, select the appropriate pads, and perform defibrillation.
+3. Automated External Defibrillation (AED): Participants receive training on the use of automated external defibrillators, including how to assess a patient properly, select the appropriate pads, and perform defibrillation.

 PADI Divemaster